vonhattam/NTV_Scoring_Bancaire/README.md

 Handle imbalanced dataset with Sample Weights and SMOTE

-Use a specific metric adapted to the banking bussiness problem
+Use a specific metric adapted to the banking business problem

 Deploy prediction model as API using FlaskAPI: https://ntv-api.herokuapp.com